 We have new events and updates every week!
 Practice your Spanish, learn about Buenos Aires, or prepare for your trip to South America by browsing our blog.

 Watching Polo in Buenos Aires

 The tournament is held right here in Buenos Aires in the Campo Argentino de Polo (across from Hipódromo Argentino de Palermo, the race track in Palermo, at the intersection of Bullrich and Libertador) and begins this coming Monday, November 23rd (it was originally scheduled to start on November 20 but the dates have been moved due to heavy rain condition).
-You can buy tickets and review the schedule here or alternatively purchase tickets at the event.
 It is a great way for students who want to stay in the city to get a taste of this Argentine sport while getting outdoors in the nice Buenos Aires summer!
 Interested?
-You can read more on what to expect at a polo game here.

 The match itself took just over two hours and was very exciting.
 Well La Dolfina, the favorites, had a sizable lead a majority of the match, Ellerstina came back in the end only to lose by 1, 13-12.
 This was La Dolfina’s third championship in a row which was an incredible feat!

 After the match the stadium turned into a party atmosphere.
 Most people stayed to socialize, eat and drink with friends and fellow polo fans.
 It reminded me of the Kentucky Derby where the actual competition is second to the socializing and partying that takes place after.
 People were very well dressed and many people appeared to know each other.
 One nice part was it was of all ages – with adults, young-adults and children all commingling – so had a family feel.

 I would definitely recommend attending a match at next year’s tournament!
 Even if you are not a fan of polo (yet) it is worth checking out.
 And be sure to stay after and partake in the partying!